 Sweating forms the way our body regulates its temperature.
 By secreting sweat on our skin and then allowing it to evaporate, natural cooling occurs.
-This process is vital for keeping our internal body temperature at a stable level, which is crucial for the optimal functioning of numerous body functions.
+This process is vital to keeping our internal body temperature at a stable level, which is crucial for the optimal functioning of numerous bodily functions.

 The role of sweat glands